 Navy Electricity and Electronics Training Series

-Although the words "he," "him," and "his" are used sparingly in this course
+Although the words "he," "him," and "his" are used

-DISTRIBUTION STATEMENT A: Approved for public release; distribution is
+Distribution Statement A: Approved for public release; distribution is

 By enrolling in this self-study course, you have demonstrated a desire to improve

 yourself and the Navy.
 Remember, however, this self-study course is only one part

 and your desire to succeed are also necessary to successfully round out a fully

 meaningful training program.

-COURSE OVERVIEW: To introduce the student to the subject Circuit Protection,
+Course Overview: To introduce the student to the subject Circuit Protection,

-Control, and Measurement who needs such a background in accomplishing daily work and/or in preparing for further study.
+Control, and Measurement who needs such a background in accomplishing daily work

-This self-study course is organized into subject matter areas, each
+The Course: This self-study course is organized into subject matter areas, each

 with text and illustrations to help you understand the information.
 The subject

 matter reflects day-to-day requirements and experiences personnel in the rating

 (ECMs) and other senior personnel, technical references, instructions, etc., and

-The Questions: The Questions that appear in this course are designed to help you understand the material in the text.
+The Questions: The Questions that appear in this course are designed to help

-completing this course, you will improve your military and professional
+Value: In completing this course, you will improve your military and professional

 in rate examination.
 If you are studying and discover a reference in the text to

 another publication for further information, look it up.

 1998 Edition Prepared by